ckelling/SODA_501/project/src/Project log.md

 		- 690466 tweets tagged with any of those college towns
 		- 113526 users identified
 		- in total 1681450 tweets of those users (stored in Rdata)

+## So Young
+* "Geo-located Twitter as proxy for global mobility patterns" (https://www.tandfonline.com/doi/pdf/10.1080/15230406.2014.890072?needAccess=true) This paper could provide some insight for threshold.
+What the paper examined all the consecutive locations of a single user and excluded those that implied a user relocating with a speed over 1000 km/h, i.e., faster than a passenger plane.
+Also, it elimiated advertisements and promotions based on tweet popularity.